-MCTC uses the TP+/CUBE transportation model.
-The model was validated in 2016 for the 2010 base year.
+The MCTC uses the CUBE transportation model.
+The model was validated in 2020 for the 2019 base year.
 The latest planning assumptions used in the transportation model validation and Conformity Analysis is summarized in Table 2-1.

-Table 2-1: Summary of Latest Planning Assumptions for the Madera County Transportation Commission Conformity Analysis
+Table 2-1: Summary of Latest Planning Assumptions for the MCTC Conformity Analysis

-Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Population Base Year: 2012 Interim DOF Population Projections Projections: In August of 2017 the MCTC Policy Board accepted population projections from the 2016 DOF Population Projections for development of the 2018 RTP.
+Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Population Base Year:2018 Projections: 2022-2046 The MCTC policy board accepted population projections published in July of 2021 by the DOF.
+This data is disaggregated to the TAZ level for input into the CUBE for the base year validation.
+New data from the DOF is expected to be adopted by MCTC policy board in 2026.
+Employment Base Year: 2018 Projections: 2022-2046 The MCTC does not develop or adopt employment projections.
+However, employment data is based on the California Department of Finance and Bureau of Labor Statistics data.
 This data is disaggregated to the TAZ level for input into the TP+/CUBE for the base year validation.
-Population projections will be reviewed and updated in preparation for the 2022 RTP Employment Base Year: 2010 EDD, Info USA Projections: In August of 2017 the MCTC Policy Board accepted employment projections development for the 2018 RTP.
-This data is disaggregated to the TAZ level for input into the TP+/CUBE for the base year validation.
-New employment data has been incorporated into the transportation model for development of the 2022 RTP.
-Traffic Counts Traffic data for validation representing the 2010 base validation year were obtained from the MCTC Traffic Counts Program, the cities of Madera and Chowchilla, Madera County and Caltrans.
+New data from the California Department of Finance and Bureau of Labor Statistics is expected to be adopted by MCTC policy board in 2026.
+Traffic Counts Traffic data for validation representing the 2018 base validation year were obtained from the MCTC Traffic Counts Program, the cities of Madera and Chowchilla, Madera County and Caltrans.
 CUBE was validated using these traffic counts.
-All readily available counts are included in each model update.
-MCTC conducts counts throughout the Madera County region as part of the Madera County Traffic Count Program on an annual basis.

-Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Vehicle Miles of Travel In March of 2016, the MCTC Policy Board accepted the 2010 transportation model validation for the 2010 base year.
-CUBE is the transportation model used to estimate VMT in XX County.
+Traffic counts are updated every year, if funds are available.
+Vehicle Miles of Travel The MCTC policy Board accepted the 2018 transportation model validation for the 2018 base year in September of 2020.
+CUBE is the transportation model used to estimate VMT in Madera County.
 VMT is an output of the transportation model.
 VMT is affected by the TIP/RTP project updates and is included in each new conformity analysis.

-Speeds Transportation models were validated using survey data on free flow speeds and common speed flow curves.
+Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Speeds Transportation model 2018 base year was validated using survey data on free flow speeds and common speed flow curves.
 Speed distributions were updated in EMFAC2014 using methodology approved by ARB and with information from the transportation model.
-CUBE.
 The transportation model includes a feedback loop that assures congested speeds are consistent with travel speeds.
 EMFAC2014 A speed study will be conducted every five years, if adequate funds are available.